Bhutan: Druk Path Trek & Tshechu Festivals

 13 Days, 12 Nights

-SOLD OUT: To join our waitlist, please email firstname.lastname@example.org with your name and number of guests.
+You may join our waitlist here.
 We will contact you if and as space becomes available.

 Strings of prayer flags dance on the wind and pierce the clouds.
 You thought things were remote when you simply entered Bhutan—now you’re on the ancient Druk Path trail deep in the Himalayas.
 Trekking in the “Land of the Thunder Dragon” is more rewarding that you thought possible, despite the sore feet and tired muscles.
 But all of that fades with a sense of sheer accomplishment and serenity.
 The prayerful songs and dance at an ancient festival, greeting monks at monasteries and yak herders traversing the towering mountains, you’ve never felt so immersed in a place.
 Here, pursuit of happiness trumps everything.
 And anything you’ve ever worried about drifts away like flags on a string.